top of page

 Because there is a point where the pattern begins to take over.

-And there is also a point where it can be seen.
+And there is also a point where it can be recognised.

 Even briefly.